huangzekai410/WSCS-Net/README.md

 Official implementation of WSCS-Net: A Weakly Supervised Cell Segmentation Network Based on a Cooperative Learning Framework.

+## ✉️ Contact
+For any questions regarding the paper or the upcoming code release, please feel free to contact: zekaih0410@gmail.com.

 # WSCS-Net: Weakly Supervised Cell Instance Segmentation via Collaborative Learning